We Just Got an AAC Device… Now What? (Part 2 of 3) - The First Thing Parents Should Learn About AAC

 • Get comfortable pressing buttons without overthinking

-Also, if you're in the Seattle area, I offer in-home AAC focused speech therapy, where I will work directly with you and your child to support AAC access and communication growth!
+If you're in the Seattle area, I also offer in-home AAC speech therapy, where I work directly with you and your child to support AAC access and communication growth.

 You don't have to learn this alone.

-Next week, I’ll share real-life examples of exactly what I might model during everyday routines - so you’re not guessing what to press.
+Next week, I'll share real-life examples of exactly what I model during everyday routines, so you're not guessing what to press.

 • Sennott, S. C., Light, J. C., & McNaughton, D. (2016).
 AAC modeling intervention research review.
 Research and Practice for Persons with Severe Disabilities, 41(2), 101–115.